AnthonyAportela/lab_notebook/Collider_physics/HW_3/HW_3.md

 u=-\frac{s}{2}(1+\cos \theta).
 $$

-One thoroughly jammed, we can move onto plugging into the differential cross-section, which according to Mathematica,
+One thoroughly jammed, we can move onto plugging into the differential cross-section, which according to Mathematica turns out to be,

 $$
 \frac{d\sigma}{d\Omega} = \frac{\pi  \alpha ^2 (\cos (2 \theta )+7)^2}{8 s (\cos (\theta )-1)^2}.